Mindful Eating: Enjoy a Healthy Relationship with Food

 From my experience of working with clients, the problem with a short-term diet where all the thinking is done for you in terms of what to eat/not to eat, and where each day’s food intake is rigidly ‘prescribed’ in a calorie-controlled format is that the diet will inevitably end, after which it’s easy to return to old ways of eating and potentially re-gain all the weight that’s been lost.
 For many people it can be so easy to re-gain weight a few months after losing weight, especially if they’ve followed a ‘quick fix’ rapid weight loss plan- this is because following weight loss, a smaller body requires less food and so it’s easy to gain the weight back if you return to your former eating habits, such as eating large portions or making unhealthy food choices.
 Too many food rules can also make it hard to stick to diets and can lead to food cravings and overeating.
 What’s needed is a more personalised way of eating for each individual, taking into account their needs, lifestyle and preferences.

 Mindful eating is about paying attention to the eating process itself (being present with food), making conscious decisions before and during eating to help you make better food decisions (type of food and amount of food), and cultivating eating habits that are in your own best interest so that when you’ve finished a meal, you have a good sense of well-being, knowing that you’ve made an enjoyable, satisfying and nutritious food choice without feeling stuffed.
 It’s also about being aware of how and why you eat, and adopting self-care practises.
 It’s not about perfect eating, but approaching food with a flexible, relaxed mindset.
 Many people I meet don’t trust themselves around food and have a strong inner critic which can make them feel bad about themselves, drive feelings of guilt or cause them to self-sabotage.
 I take into account the whole picture when exploring a person’s relationship with food- their eating habits, knowledge and skills, lifestyle, body image, mental health, personality and past experiences.
-My blog, ‘How To Eat Better Through Mindful Eating’, illustrates some of the key concepts I use to help clients.
+My blog post, ‘How To Eat Better Through Mindful Eating’, illustrates some of the key concepts I use to help clients.
 I also introduce how I help clients in this short video.

 “Emma encouraged me to allow myself to eat nutritional (but high calorie) foods that I wouldn’t normally allow myself to eat as I had become so fixed on a certain commercial diet’s way of eating.”